 If unforeseen circumstances render your restaurant’s rooftop seating unavailable, it’s important to have a backup plan in place so you don’t lose out on business.

-Seasoned event pros know that having a backup plan (more than one, ideally) is key to ensuring an event goes off without a hitch, no matter what unexpected factors arise.
+Seasoned event pros know that having multiple backup plans is key to ensuring an event goes off without a hitch, no matter what unexpected factors arise.

 If you’re using your restaurant’s rooftop seating area for regular meal service, you’ll need to figure out an alternative area in the restaurant where guests can sit if the roof suddenly becomes unavailable mid-meal.
-Any reservations booked for the roof should be contacted by the manager on duty; encourage the guest to switch their reservation to another night and offer a discount or special promotion.
+Any reservations booked for the roof should be contacted by the manager on duty, who can encourage the guest to switch their reservation to another night and offer a discount or special promotion for the inconvenience.

-Unless you have a sizable kitchen area on the rooftop, there will likely be a lot of back and forth happening with your restaurant staff running food and drinks up to the roof.
+Unless you have a sizable kitchen area on your rooftop, there will likely be tons of back and forth happening with your restaurant staff running food and drinks up to the roof.

-A lot of back and forth = a lot of opportunities for spills, crashes, falls, etc.
+A lot of back and forth = a lot of opportunities for spills, falls, collisions, and other undesirable situations.

 A gust of wind could be disastrous to the guest experience on your restaurant’s rooftop.